creativecodecollective/creativecodecollective.github.io/lab/index.md

 During the Summer Lab, we'll explore the relationships among machine learning, datasets, and human language.
 We will learn strategies for gathering, utilizing, and tending to data (both big and personal) with care and curatorial consideration.
 We will consider the aesthetics, ethics, and poetics of datasets through the lenses of intersectional identities and text-based machine learning.

-We'll tinker with conversational agents like Alexa and text generators like GPT-3.
+We'll tinker with conversational agents like Alexa and text generators like GPT.
 Through artistic-critical interventions and workshops, we will focus on how these technologies get embedded in the very words we use; and we'll reflect carefully on what assumptions these tools make in their materials, their language, and their users.

 ### Preparation

+**No particular experience is required!** Any kind of field or background is helpful to get started; we'll meet you where you are.
+So that we can focus during our time together, it will help if you have in mind a project or a skill you want to work on.
+We're going to focus on text-based tools, so here's what you can prep in advance:

 Have a dataset (text) in mind you’re interested to work with—this could be your own journal, something from the USC Libraries Digital Collection, or anything goes.
 Don't worry, no matter your existing level of comfort with code, even if it's none, we will meet you where you are.
 Just start from asking, What do you want to make, and why?